Logarithmic EW corrections at one-loop: Numerical results

 Finally, we present one-loop EW predictions for $pp \to t\bar tW^++$jet, which to the best of our knowledge are presented here for the first time.
 In~\reffi{fig:ttwj_ptt1} we investigate the behaviour of the different higher-order EW corrections for the $p_{\rm{T},t_1}$ (left) and $p_{\rm{T},W}$ (right) distributions, and in~\reffi{fig:ttwj_ptj_mttwj} for the $p_{\rm{T},j}$ (left) and $m_{\rm{t\bar tW^+j}}$ (right) distributions.
 As in the case of $pp \to t\bar tW^+$ shown above in \reffi{fig:ttw_ptw} for $p_{\rm{T},t_1}$ we observe large cancellations between the \LSC and \SSC corrections in the tail of the distribution.
 In fact, for $t\bar tW^+$ production in association with a jet the relative impact of the angular-dependent \SSC term is even larger.
 However, also the impact of the negative \SSSC contribution is growing towards the tail of the distribution yielding an overall one-loop EW correction of about $-23\%$ at $p_{\rm{T},t_1}=1$~TeV for \NVI, and about $-20\%$ for \NLLp.
 At this level of transverse momentum the \NLL prediction only yields an overall correction of $-5\%$, significantly underestimating the size of the one-loop EW corrections.
 In contrast, the tail of the $p_{\rm{T},W}$ distribution (right) is clearly dominated by the \LSC correction, while the \SSC correction is of the same size as the \COLL correction.
 The \SSSC correction is again smaller and of the same size as the \PR and \YUK corrections reaching each up to about $\sim 5\%$.
 The overall one-loop EW correction at \NLLp agrees with the one at \NVI at below the percent level, while differing at the level of about $5\%$ with the \NLL prediction due to \SSSC effects.

 In the transverse momentum distribution of the jet (\reffi{fig:ttwj_ptj_mttwj}, left) we observe very large angular-dependent \SSC and \SSSC corrections, indicating a violation of the LA assumption, \eqref{la}.
-In turn, the two NLL predictions differ by up to $20\%$, while the \NLLp prediction agrees at the $1-5\%$ level with \NVI with overall corrections reaching about $-15\%$ at $p_{\rm{T},j}=1$~TeV, i.e. here differences between the NLL predictions largely overestimate remaining subleading logarithmically enhanced effects beyond the LA.
+In turn, the two NLL predictions differ by up to $20\%$, while the \NLLp prediction agrees at the $1-5\%$ level with \NVI with overall corrections reaching about $-15\%$ at $p_{\rm{T},j}=1$~TeV, i.e. here the difference between the NLL predictions would largely overestimate the uncertainty associated to the \NLLp approximation.
 A similar picture emerges for the invariant mass distribution of the entire $t\bar t W j$ system (right), which in-line with the results for other invariant mass distributions discussed above, receives large angular dependent DL corrections, with \SSC effects compensating the entire \LSC correction.
 The overall EW corrections remain below $-10\%$ in the entire considered invariant mass range, with excellent agreement between \NVI and \NLLp in the tail of the distribution.